U.S. will ship 3.5 million COVID-19 vaccines to Argentina

-WASHINGTON (Reuters) - The United States will begin shipping 3.5 million doses of Moderna’s COVID-19 vaccines to Argentina on Friday, part of a bilateral deal between the countries, a White House official said.
+WASHINGTON, July 16 (Reuters) - The United States will begin shipping 3.5 million doses of Moderna's (MRNA.O) COVID-19 vaccines to Argentina on Friday, part of a bilateral deal between the countries, a White House official said.

 The official, who did not wish to be named, said the U.S. government will also purchase 500 million Pfizer-BioNTech vaccines to distribute through the year to the African Union and 92 low and lower middle-income countries.